 SCA is a set of requirements designed to make online payments safer, maximize the security of user’s funds, and limit any fraud in online transactions.
 The EU issued these requirements with the second Payment Services Directive (PSD2), a legal document regulating payment services in Europe.
 PSD2 requires identifying payment verification introduced by your bank or payment service provider.

 In other words, some of your customers in the EU will have to be taken out of the app purchase flow and redirected to a webpage of their bank in order to complete the payment.

-All users in the EEA countries must confirm their online purchases by authenticating a bank card for every transaction greater than €30 (around $36 USD on 24.12.2020) starting 31 Dec 2020.
+All users in the EEA countries must confirm their online purchases by authenticating a bank card for every transaction greater than €30 starting 31 December 2020.
+For auto-renewable subscriptions, SCA is required only for the first transaction.
+Note that purchases made with Apple Pay won’t need additional authentication, as it already meets SCA requirements—as well as purchases made with phone billing, other payment services, or an Apple ID balance.

-This little change may affect your entire economy in EEA and conversions may drop with expensive purchases.
+This slight change may affect your entire economy in EEA, and conversions may drop with expensive purchases.